-D. Real Network Experiment for Optimization of Multiple RED Queues each of them is configured with a RED queue which is monitored and controlled by the on-line simulation system through SNMP.
+D. Real Network Experiment for Optimization of Multiple RED Queues network and each of them is configured with a RED queue which is monitored and controlled by the on-line simulation system through SNMP.
 Again, infinite FTP sources are used to generate network traffic.
 Note that in this test we will try to tune the parameters for all four RED concurrently.
 Since optimizing each RED individually may compromise the performance of the others, we have taken all RED queues as a single black-box system with a total of 16 parameters.
 Consequently, a global performance metric has to be defined based on the objective of network operators.
 If using ISP-based metrics, such as utilization and queueing delay, a certain multi-objective technique has to be employed to combine the metrics from every RED router.
-Instead, we have selected an end user performance metric, i.e., the Coefficient of Variation $\left(\frac{\sigma}{\mu}\right)$ of goodputs for TCP connections, which measures the variation of TCP goodputs.
+Instead, we have selected an end user performance metric, i.e., the Coefficient of Variation $(\frac{\sigma}{\mu})$ of goodputs for TCP connections, which measures the variation of TCP goodputs.
 This choice is somewhat arbitrary, only to demonstrate the effectiveness of our approach.
-An alternate metric can always be incorporated into our system.
 In addition, choosing such a metric is also to demonstrate the flexibility of the approach, i.e., rather than being restricted to a few metrics like utilization and delay, RED can be tuned according to any performance metric defined by network operators though the mechanism of how RED affects this performance metric may be completely unknown.

-As mentioned before, we have impletemented a prototype of the on-line simulation system in Linux.
-This section presents a real network experiment which applies this prototype to RED parameter configuration in a Linux testbed.
-The testbed topoloty is shown in Fig 11 and ns is adopted for network simulation in the on-line simulation system.
-There are 4 Linux routers in the network and
+To test the effectiveness of the OLS framework, real network experiments are also performed.
+This section presents one such experiment.
+A Linux-based testbed shown in Fig 11 is used and ns is adopted for network simulation in the on-line simulation system.
+There are 4 Linux routers in the